planning logistics

 TL;DR: Late RSVPs are common.
 Handle them with a deadline, a short reminder, and a simple plan for late yes responses.

-Late RSVPs are one of the most frustrating parts of hosting a kids party.
+Late RSVPs are one of the most frustrating parts of hosting a kids birthday party.
 You need a headcount for cake, snacks, favors, and activities, but some parents wait until the last minute to reply.
 That does not mean your invitation failed.
 It usually means life got busy and your message slipped down the stack.

 What matters is how you handle it.
 A simple system saves you far more stress than a perfectly worded reminder.